m-d-grunnill/BEAST_pype/README.md

 `store_state_every` (>=1000), `trace_log_every` (>=1000), `tree_log_every` (>=1000), `screen_log_every` (>=1000) and `store_state_every`(>=1000) when properly running this workflow.

-Running the above command will create the directory `example_runs_of_BSDKY` containing a **time stamped** folder (format 'YYYY-MM-DD_hour-min-sec').
-Shortly after the BDSKY-serial workflow is launched a running copy of [BDSKY-serial workflow notebook](workflows/BDSKY-serial.ipynb) should appear.
+Running the above command will create the directory `example_runs_of_BSDKY` containing a **time stamped** folder Shortly after the BDSKY-serial workflow is launched a running copy of [BDSKY-serial workflow notebook](workflows/BDSKY-serial.ipynb) should appear.
-The top code cell of this notebook will have a new code cell inserted below which replaces the default parameter values in [BDSKY-serial workflow notebook](workflows/BDSKY-serial.ipynb) with the  values specified in `parameters/Test-BDSKY-serial_full.yml`.
+The top code cell of this notebook will have a new code cell inserted below which replaces the default parameter values in [BDSKY-serial workflow notebook](workflows/BDSKY-serial.ipynb) with the  values specified in `parameters/Test-BDSKY-serial.yml`.
 The 'time stamped' folder will gradually fill with running copies of the notebooks (in the order):
 1. Phase-2i-IQTree.ipynb
 2. Phase-2ii-TreeTime-and-Down-Sampling.ipynb